freifunk-gluon/gluon/docs/user/site.rst

   implementation.

-  **Note:** It may be interesting to include the package *gluon-iptables-clamp-mss-to-pmtu* in the build when using *gluon-mesh-babel* to work around ICMP blackholes on the internet.
+  **Note:** It may be interesting to include the package *gluon-iptables-clamp-mss-to-pmtu* in the build when using *gluon-mesh-babel* to work around ICMP black holes on the internet.

   ::